 Singers, however, are not.
 Someone who trains and listens to their own voice frequently is the most likely among us to notice a change after nasal surgery.

 If you are a singer, rest assured.
 The tone quality of your voice may be less nasal sounding after a rhinoplasty.
-And if you’re surgery improves your breathing, you’ll have even more air to help you hit the high notes.
+And if your surgery improves your breathing, you’ll have even more air to help you hit the high notes.